 What does it do?

 Blue light keeps you awake and alert during the day while at night.
 The lack of light triggers the release of melatonin (sleep hormone) to induce sleep.
 This helps maintain your circadian rhythm.
-Unfortunately, with the prolonged screen-time that’s prevalent in this day and age, you are subjected to overexposure of blue light at night.
+Unfortunately, with the prolonged screen-time that’s prevalent in this day and age, you are subjected to overexposure to blue light at night.
 This causes insomnia and disrupts your sleep cycle leading to even more health problems.

 In addition, blue light has been associated with digital eye strain and even outright blindness.
 Protection from HEV light is therefore key, and that’s why they are increasingly popular.
 But what exactly are blue light glasses?

-What are anti-blue light spectacles?
+What are anti blue light glasses?

 So even if you spend the whole day working, anti-blue light glasses for computers will lessen your exposure to blue light significantly.
 As night approaches, putting on these glasses means you don’t have to worry about staying awake at night.
 Blue light blocking glasses also aim to reduce the eye strain when spending so many hours staring at a screen.